Best practices to boost same-day chart closure rates

 But it doesn’t have to be that way.

 Improving chart-closure rates, especially achieving same-day patient encounter completion, can help streamline your operations, reduce burnout, and help your practice get reimbursed more quickly.
-The key lies in a combination of optimized workflows, the right EHR tools, and a culture that supports efficiency without compromising quality of care.
+The key lies in a combination of optimized workflows, harnessing the power of an AI-native EHR and generative AI tools, and a culture that supports efficiency without compromising quality of care.

 These aren’t just hypothetical ideas.
 These insights come from analyzing data from the athenahealth® network of more than 160,000 physicians and clinicians.1 Which of these best practices do you currently follow — and which ones could you add for even greater efficiency?